-- "Royalty overrides" are our most significant expense and consist of: - royalty overrides and production bonuses which total approximately 15% and 7%, respectively, of the retail sales of weight management, targeted nutrition, energy, sports & fitness, Outer Nutrition and promotional products; - the Mark Hughes bonus payable to some of our most senior distributors in the aggregate amount of up to 1% of retail sales of weight management, targeted nutrition, energy, sports & fitness and Outer Nutrition products; and - · other discretionary incentive cash bonuses to qualifying distributors.
+"Royalty overrides" are our most significant expense and consist of:

+- royalty overrides and production bonuses which total approximately 15% and 7%, respectively, of the retail sales of weight management, targeted nutrition, energy, sports & fitness, Outer Nutrition and promotional products; - the Mark Hughes bonus payable to some of our most senior distributors in the aggregate amount of up to 1% of retail sales of weight management, targeted nutrition, energy, sports & fitness and Outer Nutrition products; and - other discretionary incentive cash bonuses to qualifying distributors.

 Royalty overrides are generally earned based on retail sales and provide potential earnings to distributors of up to 23% of retail sales or approximately 33% of our net sales.
 Royalty overrides together with distributor allowances of up to 50% represent the potential earnings to distributors of up to approximately 73% of retail sales.
-The compensation to distributors is generally for the development, retention and improved productivity of their distributors also organizations and is paid to several levels of distributors on each sale.
-Due to restrictions on direct selling in China, our full-time employed sales representatives in China are compensated with wages, bonuses and benefits and our licensed business providers in China are compensated with wages, bonuses and benefits and our licensed business providers in China are compensated with vary over time.
+The compensation to distributors is generally for the development, retention and improved productivity of their distributor sales organizations and is paid to several levels of distributors on each sale.
+Due to restrictions on direct selling in China, our full-time employed sales representatives in China are compensated with wages, bonuses and benefits and our licensed business providers in China are compensated with service fees instead of the distributor allowances and royalty overrides utilized in our traditional marketing program used in our other five regions.
+Because of local country regulatory constraints, we may be required to modify our typical distributor incentive plans as described above.
+Consequently, the total distributor discount percentage may vary over time.
 We also offer reduced distributor allowances and pay reduced royalty overrides with respect to certain products worldwide.